amirfarjam/Hypercube/auto-leveling.md

 Usually done after moving the printer

 - Give all the springs middle tension.
-My starting preference is 20mm between bed and lowest part of the spring.
+My starting preference is 20mm between bed and lowest part of the spring.<br>
   I use a steel ruler to align each spring.

 ## Setup the probe